Adaptation and Implementation of Project Encuentro in the U.S.-Mexico Border

 Intervention / Treatment

-Other: Peer network behavioral intervention
+Other: Peer network intervention

 Two peer leaders will be selected from each city to deliver the intervention sessions.
 Peer leaders will recruit drug users they know who will be asked, in turn, to recruit other drug users in their networks.
-Peer leaders will deliver the intervention to 300 drug users (150 per border city) in cycles composed of small social networks of 5-6 drug users.
+Peer leaders will deliver the intervention to 300 drug users (150 per border city) in cycles composed of small social networks of 5-6 PWID.

 What is the study measuring?